Ironism

-Ironism (n. ironist; from irony) is a theoretical and literary stance introduced by the American neopragmatist Richard Rorty in his 1989 book Contingency, Irony, and Solidarity.
+Ironism (from irony) is a theoretical and literary stance introduced by the American neopragmatist Richard Rorty in his 1989 book Contingency, Irony, and Solidarity.
 The concept expresses a form of self-understanding grounded in the recognition that one’s most fundamental vocabulary, sense of self, and sense of community are contingent rather than derived from objective or universal foundations.

 Rorty contrasts ironism with metaphysical realism, arguing that the latter seeks immutable truths about reality, whereas the ironist accepts that all descriptions of the world are historically situated and revisable.
 Ironism is thus central to Rorty’s vision of a post-metaphysical culture in which individuals are free to continually redescribe themselves and their communities without appeal to transcendental justification.

 Overview

 In Contingency, Irony, and Solidarity, Rorty presents ironism as typical of modern intellectual life, particularly within liberal democratic societies.
 Ironism entails a sustained awareness of the contingency of language, the contingency of selfhood, and the contingency of community.
 These three themes correspond to the book’s opening chapters, in which Rorty argues that vocabularies evolve through metaphorical redescription rather than discovery of intrinsic essences.

 For Rorty, an ironist recognizes that the terms through which she understands herself and others—her “final vocabulary”—are products of time, culture, and circumstance, not mirrors of nature.
 Yet this recognition does not lead to paralysis or relativism; it encourages imaginative flexibility and the capacity to redescribe the world in new and fruitful ways.